 Many videos are ASMR, including ones you might not even realize.
 For example, many makeup tutorials now double as makeup tutorials, now that people realize how relaxing they are.

 ASMR videos have gotten so popular that brands have begun using them for marketing purposes.
 If you think about it, it makes sense.
 As marketers, we are constantly trying to come up with ways to show clients how a certain product will make them feel.
 ASMR videos accomplish that goal.

-These videos give prospective customers the chance to think about your products and/or services from a sensory perspective.
-Here a few examples of how companies use ASMR videos as part of their marketing campaigns.
+These videos give prospective customers a chance to think about your products and/or services from a sensory perspective.
+Here are a few examples of how companies use ASMR videos as part of their marketing campaigns.